11 MIN READ

 Fake news is nothing new.
 But, what is new is how easy it's become to share information – both true and false – on a massive scale.

-At the same time, it's become harder to identify the source of news stories, particularly on the internet, which can make it difficult to assess their accuracy.
+At the same time, it's become harder to identify the original source of news stories, which can make it difficult to assess their accuracy.

 This has led to a flood of fake news.
 In fact, one study found that more than 25 percent of Americans visited a fake news website in a six-week period during the 2016 U.S. presidential election.

 But, not all fake news stories are found online.
-Co-workers who gossip by the water cooler and print publications that fail to check their facts, for example, are also guilty of spreading misinformation, even if inadvertently.
+Co-workers who gossip by the water cooler or while browsing print publications that fail to check their facts, for example, are also guilty of spreading misinformation, even if inadvertently.

 The Impact of Fake News in the Workplace